 R853-1.
-Purpose: To provide for the orderly transition from executive positions or for the retirement of the Chief Executive Officers of the State Board of Regents.
+Purpose: To provide for the orderly transition from executive positions or for the retirement of the Chief Executive Officers of the Board of Higher Education.

 2.1.
 Utah Code §53B-1-105 (Appointment of Commissioner of Higher Education)